RMFC Registration & Transportation Frequently Asked Questions

 Is there Wi-Fi internet and cell phone coverage?

-Generally, there is internet Wi-Fi coverage in most areas.
+Generally, there is internet Wi-Fi coverage in most areas although it is not reliable.
 Some spots are better than others.
 Cell phone coverage is spotty, depending on carrier.
+Remember fiddle camp helps us disconnect from devices and connect to music and nature.

 May I bring my own tent, RV, or camper?

 Yes.
 Sites are reserved with and rented from Golden Bell.
 If you are planning to bring your tent, RV, or camper, please visit https://www.goldenbellccc.org/rv-tent-park.

 Is alcohol allowed?